-A family is a person or group of people related by blood, marriage, adoption or affinity that live together in a stable family relationship.
+A family is a person or group of people related by blood, marriage, adoption, or affinity that live together in a stable family relationship.
 Furthermore, the Housing Authority has adopted HUD's definition of "family" as defined in 24 CFR 5.403.
-This definition of family includes single individuals as well as groups of people residing together, regardless of actual or perceived sexual orientation, gender identity, or marital status.
+This definition of family includes single individuals, single persons who are youth, as well as groups of people residing together, regardless of actual or perceived sexual orientation, gender identity, or marital status.

 Each family contains a head of household, who must be at least eighteen years old, or if under 18, they must be an emancipated minor.
-Additionally, each family member must reside in the assisted unit at least 51% of the time (at least 184 days out of the year).
-Children who are temporarily away from the home because of placement in foster care and military servicepersons on active-duty are considered part of the family if they would otherwise be living in the assisted unit.
+Additionally, each family member must reside in the assisted unit at least 51% of the time (at least 186 days out of the year).
+Children who are temporarily away from the home because of placement in foster care and military servicepersons on active duty are considered part of the family if they would otherwise be living in the assisted unit.
 However, they will not be considered for the purposes of determining voucher size while they are out of the unit.
-Households with children who have been placed in foster care will keep their voucher size for at least 12 months after the child is removed.
-However, at the annual review following 12 months after removal (the second annual reexamination after removal) the household will be downsized.
+Households with children who have been placed in foster care will keep their voucher size for at least 12 months after the child is removed but may be removed from the household at the next regular re-examination following the 12 month period, or after being provided at least 120 days' notice following the 12 month period.
 When the child returns from foster placement, the household will be upsized at the interim and the payment standard will be updated at that time.
-The household will not be required to wait until their next annual re-examination to be upsized or to have their payment standard updated.
+The household will not be required to wait until their next re-examination to be upsized or to have their payment standard updated.

-Households with military servicepersons on active duty will be downsized at the first transfer or annual review following the departure of the serviceperson.
+Households with military servicepersons on active duty will be downsized at the first transfer or regular re-examination following the departure of the serviceperson or after being provided at least 120 days' notice following the departure of the serviceperson.
 When military servicepersons on active-duty return, the household will be upsized, and the payment standard will be updated at the interim.
-The household will not be required to wait until their next annual re-examination to be upsized or to have their payment standard updated.
+The household will not be required to wait until their next re-examination to be upsized or to have their payment standard updated.